How to Hire Remote Workers as Contractors in Spain

 Are there compliance risks when paying contractors in Spain?

 The primary compliance risk for a foreign company hiring workers in Spain is misclassification.
-Misclassification is when your new contractor is actually deemed to be an employee in Spain, due to regular, salary-like payments, control of work schedule, or offering benefits.
+Misclassification is when your new contractor is deemed to be an employee in Spain, due to regular, salary-like payments, control of work schedule, or offering benefits.

-In that case, authorities might re-classify them as an employee and ask you to set up a local payroll through a legal entity in order to retain them.
+In that case, authorities might re-classify them as an employee and ask you to set up a local payroll through a legal entity to retain them.
 The best way to avoid this is to make sure your contractor invoices your company as a sole proprietor or limited company, and maintains an arms-length relationship, with control over their own time and work methods.

 What are the alternatives to hiring a remote worker as a contractor?